Nespresso Citiz & Milk Espresso Machine, Chrome

 The Verdict on the CitiZ

-Just go for it – it’s a really good machine with few problems and long lasting performance 🙂 I do feel however, that the integrated frother connection is something that can be improved upon.
+Just go for it – it’s a really good machine with few problems and long lasting performance 🙂 I do feel however, that the integrated frother connection is something that can or could be improved upon.
+Other than that, it’s a great model.